JetSetIlly/Gopher2600-Blog/content/posts/the-ntsc-colour-problem/index.md

 During the recent development work on v0.40.0 of Gopher2600 I decided to do work on the NTSC palette and in particular, how the colour values are derived.
 This work has been on my personal TODO list for many years but I never found a reason to take a closer look.

-When I finally did look I was a little surpised.
+When I finally did look I was a little surprised.
 I was aware that there were differing opinions on what the NTSC palette should be but what I didn't realise was how fundamental to the 2600 this disagreement is.

 The immediate prompt for this work was [this thread](https://forums.atariage.com/topic/375698-how-are-ntsc-console-colors-really-set-up/) on AtariAge.
 It's a long thread with lots of confusion (some of it my own) but it's worth reading through.